 Standout Features

-- High-scale, full-fidelity tracing ideal for real-time environments with extreme cardinality.
+- High-scale, full-fidelity tracing is ideal for real-time environments with extreme cardinality.

 - Deep JVM/.NET instrumentation and business-transaction mapping tied to code.